Back Pain

 Yoga poses are often referred to as “asanas.”
 And what is the purpose of the asana?

-According to yoga, the purpose of an asana is to bring our bodies into balance.
+According to yoga, an asana aims to bring our bodies into balance.

-Our bodies become more robust, flexible, and efficient as we practice more asanas.
-Regularly practicing these asanas, we can develop a robust and healthy mind and body.
+As we practice more asanas, our bodies become more robust, flexible, and efficient.
+Regularly practicing these asanas can help us develop a strong and healthy mind and body.

-My Upward Facing Dog yoga practice has helped me develop a healthier relationship with food, and I’ve noticed that it’s given me a more profound sense of calm and inner peace.
+My Upward Facing Dog yoga practice has helped me develop a healthier relationship with food.
+I’ve also noticed that it gives me a more profound sense of calm and inner peace.
 I can’t wait to see how much it helps you improve your life.

 Frequently Asked Questions(FAQs)